bitfield/gotestdox/README.md

 In this case, any flags or arguments to `gotestdox` will be ignored, and it won't run the tests; it will act purely as a text filter.
 However, just like when it runs the tests itself, it will report exit status 1 if there are any test failures.

+## As a library

+See [pkg.go.dev/github.com/bitfield/gotestdox](https://pkg.go.dev/github.com/bitfield/gotestdox) for the full documentation on using `gotestdox` as a library package.

 # So what?

 Why should you care, then?
 What's interesting about `gotestdox`, or any `testdox`-like tool, I find, is the way its output makes you think about your tests, how you name them, and what they do.